Skip to content

 VariableDefaultDescription

-SIE_CONFIG_RESTOREfalseSet to true to restore API-added models from the store on startup.
+SIE_CONFIG_RESTOREfalseSet to true to restore API-added models from the store on sie-config startup

 SubjectSubscribersPurpose